safari12/home_visit_service/README.md

 ----
 ## ```Visits```
 When a member request a visit, it will debit from the account the visit's duration from their remaining_minutes.
 If an account tried to request a visit duration greater than the minutes they have the api respond with an error.
 When a pal fulfills a visit, it gets credited to their account's remaining_minutes.
-Accounts cannot not fulfill their own visit
+Accounts cannot not fulfill their own visit.

+A visit's status will change when fulfilled

+Also when a user request or fulfills a visit it goes through a database transaction in which if any of the steps fail it will rollback automattically

 For a visit the following tasks are supported
 ```